OctopusDeploy/docs/docs/key-concepts/machine-roles.md

  |

 You want to deploy the same package on each server but the deployment path will be different between servers.
-In this case you can set the same variables (we‚Äôll call it¬†*DeployPath*) with a different value for each machine role:
+In this case you can set the same variables (we'll call it†*DeployPath*) with a different value for each machine role:

 ![](/docs/images/3048101/3277808.png)

-Then, on your deployment step, you can set the **[Custom Install Directory](http://docs.octopusdeploy.com/display/OD/Custom+Installation+Directory)**to¬†*#{DeployPath}*on each of the 3 steps (one for each package Id & Role).
+Then, on your deployment step, you can set the **[Custom Install Directory](http://docs.octopusdeploy.com/display/OD/Custom+Installation+Directory)**to†*#{DeployPath}*on each of the 3 steps (one for each package Id & Role).

 ![](/docs/images/3048101/3277807.png)